JonathanWilbur/mueller-report/volume1.md

 ##### A. Overview Of Governing Law

-"\[T\]he United States has a compelling interest ... in limiting the participation of foreign citizens in activities of democratic self-government, and in thereby preventing foreign influence over the U.S. political process."
+"\[T\]he United States has a compelling interest... in limiting the participation of foreign citizens in activities of democratic self-government, and in thereby preventing foreign influence over the U.S. political process."
 Bluman v.
 FEC, 800 F. Supp.
 2d 281, 288 (D.D.C.
 2011) (Kavanaugh, J., for three-judge court), aff'd, 565 U.S. 1104 (2012).
 To that end, federal campaign-